Mohamudsharif010/Webhook-tester/README.md

 # Webhook-tester

-This is to  test the webhook end poins on a repo
+This is to  test the webhook end points on a repo